Emotions can inadvertently run our lives, can't they?

 Awareness grows when we practice observing what goes on inside of us with self-compassion.
 Before we can get acquainted with our emotions, it's wise to know how to observe ourselves objectively, so we don't get engulfed in, overtaken by strong emotions, or triggered in an unhealthy way.
 The Inner Observer strengthens our loving detachment and helps us gently explore our feelings.
 The Inner Observer will greatly assist you in self-modulation and self-calming.

 Our Inner Observer is the nonjudgmental part of ourselves that allows us to witness our thoughts, feelings, and bodily sensations without having to act on our impulses.
 When we observe ourselves, we contact a part of ourselves that is neutral.
 Observing is like looking through the lens of a camera; the lens watches without interpretation, storytelling, or judgment.
 No opinions, no shoulds or should-nots; no have to's, no to-dos.
+This process is called mindfulness.

 Observe your inner world for a few weeks without judgment, only curiosity.
 Easier said than done, right?